paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-022-uruguay-round-trade-agreements.md

 **(c) Authorization of appropriations** There are authorized to be appropriated annually such sums as may be necessary for the payment by the United States of its share of the expenses of the WTO.

-**(d) Trade agreements to which this Act applies** Subsection (a) of this section applies to the WTO Agreement and to the following agreements annexed to that Agreement:
+**(d) Trade agreements to which this Act applies** Subsection (a) applies to the WTO Agreement and to the following agreements annexed to that Agreement:

 (1) The General Agreement on Tariffs and Trade 1994.